p2sr/rules/content/02_general-rules/03_external-modifications.md

 Currently, the only permitted external modification for use in runs is SourceAutoRecord (SAR) on the latest full release or a later pre-release.
+If SAR is used in a run then demos are required for the run.

 Custom builds of SAR are *not* allowed - only the releases from the official GitHub repository may be used.
 Other external modifications, such as game plugins or code